 Finally, upon receiving a judgment in a contentious divorce, it is necessary to go through the process of distributing assets which is usually charged separately as official registries need to be contacted and titles to assets varied etc,

 So what is a an Express Divorce?

 This is where both spouses are agreed not just as to the decision to divorce but, importantly, as to the terms of the divorce.
-The terms of a divorce are contained in the divorce agreement (known as the ‘convenio’ in Spanish) and will cover such areas as:
+The terms of a divorce in Spain are contained in the divorce agreement (known as the ‘convenio’ in Spanish) and will cover such areas as: